avoutic/web-framework/docs/database.md

 This document provides a guide for developers on how to use the database in the WebFramework.
 It covers the basic operations, including executing queries, inserting data, and managing transactions.

 In most cases, you should use [Entities and Repositories](./entities-and-repositories.md) to interact with the database.
+The repository provides a [Fluent Query Builder](./entities-and-repositories.md#fluent-query-builder) that allows you to construct complex queries without writing SQL.
 But there are multiple cases where you might want to interact with the database directly.

 ## Overview